Summary

 Not all shoes go with all suits just because they are leather.

-If you put on a very formal shoe with jeans, you won't look "classier."
+If you wear a very formal shoe with jeans, you won't look "classier".

-To dress well, it is essential to construct your outfits according to the level of formality of the pieces that you bring into resonance in an outfit: if you want to wear oxfords in a casual way, you will have to choose a model that , by the color, the material, the assembly etc., will reduce the difference in formality between this pair of shoes and the casual pieces with which you will associate it.
+To dress well, it is essential to build your outfits according to the level of formality of the pieces that you are going to match in an outfit: if you want to wear Oxford shoes in a casual way, you will have to choose a model which, through the color, the material, the assembly, etc., will reduce the difference in formality between this pair of shoes and the casual pieces with which you are going to associate it.

-If you had to choose only one pair of leather shoes, I would advise you to get them in eggplant or burgundy.
-For me, it is the color that allows the most combinations of colors and styles.
-What do you think ?
+If you had to choose only one pair of leather shoes, I would recommend them in aubergine or burgundy.
+For me, this is the color that allows the most color and style combinations.
+What do you think?

 Elegant men's shoes: brogues and boots made in England.
-Chelsea boots, built in the purest English bootmaking tradition.
+Chelsea boots, assembled in the purest English bootmaking tradition.
 Only the best for your feet.